-These guidelines are designed to help school administrators and other educators respond to the needs of students and staff should a member of the school community die (from any cause) during the COVID-19 pandemic.
-At this unique time, many school facilities are closed, and physical distancing is affecting how communities engage.
-Hosting virtual memorials online is an option for schools in these circumstances.
+These guidelines are designed to help school administrators and other educators respond to the needs of students and staff should a member of the school community die through hosting virtual memorials online.
 The suggestions in this document will assist schools in setting up appropriate standards and practices to maximize support and minimize potential complications from virtual memorials.